YBogomolov/circuit-breaker-monad/README.md

 TypeScript implementation of Circuit Breaker pattern.
 Adaptation of [Glue.CircuitBreaker](https://hackage.haskell.org/package/glue-core-0.4.2/docs/Glue-CircuitBreaker.html) module from Haskell.

+You can read a bit more abou the pattern and this implementation [in my article](https://medium.com/@yuriybogomolov/circuit-breaker-in-a-functional-world-9c555c8e9527).

 ## Usage example

 First of all, you need to install the package: